PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/DenRoller.md

    1. Your location should be safe from getting attacked by wild Pokémon.
 2. Save.
 3. Return to the overworld (not in a menu).
-5. Start the program in game or the [Change Grip/Order Menu](/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.
+4. Start the program in game or the [Change Grip/Order Menu](https://github.com/PokemonAutomation/Microcontroller/blob/master/Wiki/Programs/NintendoSwitch/ChangeGripOrderMenu.md) depending on which option you choose.

 ## Options

-This program uses [`TOLERATE_SYSTEM_UPDATE_MENU_FAST`](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.
+This program uses [**Tolerate System Update Menu (fast)**](/Wiki/Programs/NintendoSwitch/FrameworkSettings.md#tolerate-system-update-menu-fast) to bypass the system update window.

 <img src="images/DenRoller-Settings.png">